DiegoAndai/Deep-learning-framework-research/MNIST/README.md

 | Recall | 0.93632 |
 | Precision | 0.93861 |

-Mxnet's training lasted 4 minutes approximately.
+MXNet's training lasted 4 minutes approximately.
 That's longer than it's counterparts, but it's performance was better.
 Various metrics are implemented in this library, not recall nor precision, though.
 Accuracy was implemented, but it was calculated here manually with the confusion matrix as the other metrics, because when trying to use the implementation, a lot of errors came up, referring to the type of the input it needed.
 This kind of errors, of type and how to use tools from Mxnet were frequent, and as a beginner they cause distractions from the principal task, learning how to use the framework with a simple example.
 <br>
 ##Conclusion